jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 and :math:`data[T+1]` is greater than or equal to :math:`V_{thr}=4`.
 This means there are three *on-spikes*.

-The large dip to :math:`-20` has not been captured above.
-If negative swings have importance in your data, you can enable the optional argument ``off_spike=True``.

 The large dip to :math:`-20` has not been captured in our spikes.
 It might be that we care about negative swings as well, in which case we can enable the optional argument ``off_spike=True``.